Skip to content

 return msp_value;

-If the instruction set is the processor's "language," then registers are its "workbench"—when the CPU performs calculations, data is first moved into registers, operations happen between registers, and finally the results are written back to memory.
-Understanding the division of labor among registers is the foundation for understanding how ARM operates.
+If the instruction set is the processor's "language," then registers are its "workbench."
+When the CPU performs calculations, data is first moved into registers, operations occur between registers, and finally, the results are written back to memory.
+Understanding the division of labor among registers is fundamental to understanding how ARM operates.

 General-Purpose Registers R0–R15

-The ARMv7-M architecture defines sixteen 32-bit general-purpose registers, numbered R0 to R15.
-They each have specific roles, and not all registers can be used freely.
+The ARMv7-M architecture defines sixteen 32-bit general-purpose registers, numbered R0 through R15.
+Each has a specific role; not all registers can be used freely for any purpose.

-R0-R3 are argument and return value registers.
-Per the AAPCS (ARM Architecture Procedure Call Standard) convention, the first four arguments of a function call are passed through R0-R3, and the return value is also placed in R0 (for 64-bit return values, R0 and R1 are used together).
-You can think of them as the "express lane" for function calls—if a C function has no more than four arguments, the call process does not need to touch the stack at all, making it very fast.
-But if you write a function with five arguments, the fifth one must be pushed to the stack, adding an extra memory access.
+R0–R3 are argument and return value registers.
+According to the AAPCS (ARM Architecture Procedure Call Standard) convention, the first four arguments of a function call are passed through R0–R3, and the return value is also placed in R0 (for 64-bit return values, R0 and R1 are used together).
+You can think of these as the "express lane" for function calls—if a C function has no more than four arguments, the call process requires no stack access whatsoever, making it very fast.
+However, if you write a function with five arguments, the fifth one must be pushed to the stack, adding a memory access.

-R4-R11 are callee-saved registers.
-A function can freely use R4-R11, but it must restore their original values before returning—meaning the caller can safely assume these registers will not be clobbered after a function call.
-The compiler typically allocates these registers to local variables, especially high-frequency data like loop counters and frequently accessed pointers whose lifetimes span across function calls.
-If you see a bunch of PUSH {R4-R7, LR} instructions at the beginning of a function while debugging, that is the compiler saving the callee-saved registers it plans to use.
+R4–R11 are callee-saved registers.
+A function may use R4–R11 freely, but it must restore their original values before returning—meaning the caller can safely assume these registers will not be corrupted by the function call.
+Compilers typically allocate these registers to local variables, especially loop counters and frequently accessed pointers where data lifetimes span across function calls.
+If you see a bunch of PUSH {R4-R7, LR} instructions at the beginning of a function while debugging, that is the compiler saving the callee-saved registers it intends to use.

-R12 (IP) is the intra-procedure-call scratch register.
-The name is long but the purpose is simple—the linker uses it as a temporary holding area when handling long jumps (where the target address exceeds the encoding range of the branch instruction).
-You rarely touch it directly when writing C code.
+R12 (IP) is the Intra-Procedure-Call scratch register.
+The name is long, but the purpose is simple—the linker uses it as an intermediary when handling long jumps (where the target address exceeds the range of the jump instruction encoding).
+You will rarely touch this directly when writing C code.

-R13 (SP) is the stack pointer, pointing to the top of the current stack.
+R13 (SP) is the Stack Pointer, pointing to the top of the current stack.
 ARM has two stack pointers—the Main Stack Pointer (MSP) and the Process Stack Pointer (PSP)—selected via the CONTROL register.
-Bare-metal applications typically use only the MSP; if an RTOS is running, interrupt handling uses the MSP while threads use the PSP, achieving isolation between the interrupt stack and thread stacks.
-This design is quite elegant—even if a thread overflows its stack, it will not corrupt the stack space used by interrupt handling.
+Bare-metal applications typically use only the MSP.
+If an RTOS is running, interrupt handlers use the MSP, while threads use the PSP, achieving isolation between the interrupt stack and thread stacks.
+This design is ingenious—even if a specific thread overflows its stack, it will not corrupt the stack space used by interrupt handling.

-R14 (LR) is the link register, holding the return address of a function call.
-When a BL (Branch with Link) instruction is executed, the return address is automatically stored in LR.
-The beauty of this is that for leaf functions (functions that do not call other functions), there is no need to push the return address to the stack at all—it is already saved in LR, saving one memory write.
-But if your function calls another function, the value in LR will be overwritten, so the compiler pushes LR to the stack at the start of the function.
+R14 (LR) is the Link Register, which stores the return address for a function call.
+When the BL (Branch with Link) instruction is executed, the return address is automatically stored in LR.
+The beauty of this is that for leaf functions (functions that do not call other functions), there is no need to push the return address to the stack; it is already sitting in LR, saving a memory write.
+However, if your function calls another function, the value in LR will be overwritten, so the compiler pushes LR to the stack at the beginning of the function to save it.

-R15 (PC) is the program counter, pointing to the currently executing instruction.
-Reading PC on ARM typically yields the current instruction address plus 4 (due to pipeline prefetching), and writing to PC is equivalent to performing a jump.
+R15 (PC) is the Program Counter, pointing to the instruction currently being executed.
+Reading the PC on ARM usually yields the current instruction address plus 4 (due to pipeline prefetching), while writing to the PC is effectively performing a jump.

 /// @brief 演示 AAPCS 调用约定对寄存器使用的影响